sonalikurade/Shell-Script-Resource-Tracking-Project/Resource Tracking.md

 # AWS Resource Tracker Project Using Shell Scripting
+### What does this project do?
+By running the AWS Resource Tracker script, users can quickly obtain a list of S3 buckets, EC2 instances, Lambda functions, and IAM users, EBS Volumes, Snapshots associated with their AWS account.

+This information can be valuable for various purposes, including auditing, inventory management, resource optimisation, and security assessment.

 This shell script is designed to report the AWS resource usage for the current AWS account.
 It retrieves information about the following AWS resources:

 - S3 buckets